OpenZeppelin/solidity-docgen/README.md

 # `solidity-docgen`

-**Documentation generator for smart contract libraries.**
+**Documentation generator for smart contract libraries.** Use the inline documentation in your Solidity code for generating websites or any sort of document.

-`solidity-docgen` allows you to document your code inline using [NatSpec] comments (a format similar to Javadoc and JSDoc) and then produce a website to publish the documentation.

-Built with :heart: by OpenZeppelin.
+The output is completely customizable through Handlebars templates that provide easy access to all the metadata of your smart contract.

 ## Usage